ElTitoDG/S.M.S_Unix_Version/README.md

 ## Warnings

-To compile this project with no problems you will need to create two folders inside of the project:
+To compile this project with no problems you will need to create two folders inside the project:

 `mkdir bin`
 `mkdir lib`